 Coordinated Communication - 2005

 Coordinated Communication was a Content Management System PCS built for Humana, currently America’s fourth-largest provider of medical insurance.
 In 2005, Humana was looking to reconcile and consolidate its various channels of internal communication.
-PCS was sub-contracted to design and build a solution.
+PCS, my employer at the time, was sub-contracted to design and build a solution.
 Coordinated Communication enabled Humana to improve efficiency and eliminate instances in which one department was telling consumers one thing and another department, something else.

 The year 2005 was a different time.
 Described in Information Architecture for the Web and Beyond, as a time when “many companies employed a one-step process called ‘Code HTML.’
 Everyone wanted to jump right in and build the site.
 People had no patience for research or strategy.”